evkx/evkx.github.io/content/models/lexus/ux/UX_300e/_index.md

 ## Exterior

-You can choose between 1 different paint colors when ordering this model.
+You can choose between 10 different paint colors when ordering this model.
-Additionally, you can choose between 2 wheels with sizes from 18 to 20 inches.
+Additionally, you can choose between 2 wheels with sizes from 17 to 18 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).